All posts

 To check the complete list yourself, you can import it into a temp table from this gist - New Extended Events in SQL Server 2022.

-After I’ve read the list, a few events caught my attention.
+After I read the list, a few events caught my attention.

 Indicates that a cancel operation, client-interrupt request, or broken client connection was received, triggering abort.

-I can upgrade the rpc_completed where result = 2 (abort) and use this event instead.
+I can replace my old rpc_completed where result = 2 (abort) trick with this event instead.

 It also shows the KILL statements from other sessions.